 Dr. Diana Joyner-Mattox graduated from Zephyrhills High School in 1986 and then enrolled at Pasco Hernando Community College where she earned an Associate in Arts degree while working full-time as a veterinary assistant.
 Dr. Diana transferred to the University of Florida as a Junior and graduated in 1991 with a Bachelors degree in Animal Science, and continued on to earn her degree in Veterinary Medicine from the University of Florida, College of Veterinary Medicine in 1995.

-Dr. Joyner-Mattox’s family includes her husband Casey, stepdaughter Lynsey, two dogs, Hunter and Brandy, and a colony of feral cats .
+Dr. Joyner-Mattox’s family includes her husband Casey, stepdaughter Lynsey, one dog named Brandy, five rescue horses and five rescued cats.
 In her free time she enjoys spending time at home, traveling, hiking, scuba diving, horseback riding and reading.

 September 18, 2010 – Dr. Diana Mattox was awarded The Judy Schwartz Humanitarian Award by the Humane Society of the Nature Coast.
 This honor is “awarded to an Individual, Organization or Company who has made a significant impact on animal welfare locally or nationally” and in 2014 Dr. Mattox received the Distinguished Alumni award from Pasco Hernando State College.